aery32/sublime-aery32/README.md

 _Manual installation_

-- Download and unzip the plugin into `Packages/` folder.
+- Download+unzip or git clone the plug-in into `Sublime Text 2/Packages/Aery32` folder.
 To access this folder open ST2 and select Preferences - Browse packages...
 - Done.

 ### Supported commands